Covariance Stabilization for a class of Stochastic Discrete-time Linear Systems using the S-Variable Approach: Exact covariance characterization in the SMPC framework

 where $\epsilon_k=\vecc\left(\cov(e_k) \right)$, $\zeta_k = \vecc \left( z_kz_k^T\right)$, $\omega = \vecc \left( W\right)$, $C_p^A=\mathbb{E}\left[\bar{A}(\xi_k)\otimes\bar{A}(\xi_k)\right]$ and \nonumber \end{proposition} Note that the resulting matrix $C_p^A$ is constant and contains the different second-order moments related to the parameters joint distribution, it can be seen as a transformation of the covariance matrix related to the state parameters.
 Therefore, this proposition presents a deterministic characterization of the error covariance dynamics for system~(\ref{Eq:sys_dyn}).

-The following proposition establishes a sufficient condition for the stability of the covariance dynamics in (\ref{eq:err_cov_dynamics}), which is also an extension of the condition presented in \cite{Moussa2025} without polytopic uncertainties. \begin{proposition} If $\bar K$ stabilizes robustly the deterministic system as in Assumption 4 and $K$ robustly stabilizes the deterministic system $\epsilon_{k+1}=M(\theta,K)\epsilon_k$ then the covariance matrix $\cov(e_k)$ converges to \end{proposition} The proof follows directly from considering the steady-state dynamics related to (\ref{eq:err_cov_dynamics}), under the satisfaction of Assumption~\ref{Ass:vk_stab}.
+The following proposition establishes a sufficient condition for the stability of the covariance dynamics in (\ref{eq:err_cov_dynamics}), which is also an extension of the condition presented in \cite{Moussa2025} without polytopic uncertainties. \begin{proposition} If $\bar K$ stabilizes robustly the deterministic system as in Assumption~\ref{Ass:vk_stab} and $K$ robustly stabilizes the deterministic system $\epsilon_{k+1}=M(\theta,K)\epsilon_k$ then the covariance matrix $\cov(e_k)$ converges to \end{proposition} The proof follows from the steady-state dynamics of (\ref{eq:err_cov_dynamics}), under the satisfaction of Assumption~\ref{Ass:vk_stab}.

-In the next section, the presented characterization will be used to derive a control design condition for the covariance dynamics related to system~(\ref{Eq:sys_dyn_A}).
-The latter is used to design a more general condition related to system~(\ref{Eq:sys_dyn}).